Kettering Leadership Academy FAQs

 When should I apply to be considered for the next program?

-Application must be made by June for the September program.
+Application must be submitted by the first week of July for the September program.

 What subjects are covered during the program?

 Each class covers a different area and includes: